-The weekend kicks off with the art party of the year, the GBTA Preview Party on Friday, April 26 from 6:00 to 10:00pm in the Uptown neighborhood of Racine at 1601 Washington Ave.
-On Saturday, April 27, Racine artists’ studios are open to the public, and on Sunday, April 29, Kenosha studios welcome visitors.
+The weekend kicks off with the art party of the year, the GBTA Preview Party on Friday, April 24 from 6:00 to 10:00pm at the Rita, Ground Floor, UWP, 900 Wood Rd.
+Kenosha, WI.
+On Saturday, April 25, Racine artists’ studios are open to the public, and on Sunday, April 26, Kenosha studios welcome visitors.
 Artists’ workplaces are open on both days from 11:00am to 5:00pm.

 OS Projects, a new contemporary art gallery located in downtown Racine, will open to the public on Saturday for the first time ever, during the Studio Tour.
 The gallery’s focus is on artists who reside in the Chicago-Kenosha-Racine-Milwaukee corridor.
 Their inaugural exhibit, Seams Apparent, features the work of Racine artist Maureen Fritchen and Chicago artist Gina Lee Robbins.
 At 16th Street Studios––where over 30 artists will share their workspaces with visitors––author and self-publisher Mboya Sharif of Doses of Reality, Inc. will open her doors.
 New to the area, Sharif’s first book “Heartfelt Doses of Reality” was published in 2003 in Huntsville, Alabama.
 As a now-local book publishing consultant, Sharif and Doses of Reality works with upcoming artists